-- Make a Difference: Support grassroots level competitions, and our emerging athletes.
-Help them get the right start in a fun, relaxed and safe competition environment;
+- Make a Difference: Support Alberta’s emerging athletes and our grassroots competitors.
+Help them get the right start in a fun, relaxed and safe competitive environment;

-- Stepping Stone: Provincial accreditation is a simple way to get a feel for officiating, which can help open doors towards further certification;
+- Stepping Stone: Provincial accreditation is a simple way to get a feel for officiating, which can help open doors towards further certification with EC and beyond;

 - Training: Training clinics will be offered (on an as needed basis) IN PROVINCE!
 No need to travel out of province to maintain certification;

-- Free Advertising: Provincial officials are listed on the AEF website; anyone inquiring about finding an official is directed to this page;
+- Free Advertising: Provincial officials are listed on the AEF website through our directories.
+Anyone inquiring about finding an official is directed to this page;

-- No Restrictions: A provincial official may officiate at unsanctioned competitions and may hold multiple cards with other equestrian organizations.
+- No Restrictions: An AEF Provincial Official may officiate at unsanctioned competitions and may hold multiple cards with other equestrian organizers.

 Designation as a licensed official is a privilege bestowed to individuals whose equine expertise and personal character merit the honor.
 The individual’s conduct as a member and as an official must be exemplary and is subject to review.
 All officials are expected to be proficient in their respective divisions and to possess a thorough knowledge of the rules.

-- A Provincially Approved Official is accredited only within the Province of Alberta
+- An AEF Provincially Approved Official is accredited only within the Province of Alberta.

-- No Provincially Approved Official may directly solicit a competition for an assignment.
+- No AEF Provincially Approved Pfficial may directly solicit a competition for an assignment.

-- Applicants must be a member in good standing with the AEF, and be at least 18 years of age.
+- Be a member in good standing with the AEF, and be at least 18 years of age.

-- Include written letters of recommendation from two sponsors active in the horse industry.
+- Provide two letters of recommendation from individuals active within the horse industry.
 Each letter must reference the discipline the candidate is applying for; if the candidate is applying for multiple disciplines, please ensure the letters of recommendation speak to your experience in all disciplines applied for.
-At least one of the two sponsors must be a certified official.
-All sponsors must be members in good standing of their provincial and/or national equestrian federation.
+At least one of the two sponsors must be a certified AEF or EC official.
+All sponsors should be members in good standing with their provincial/national equestrian federation.

-- Applicants must attend an official’s clinic (either AEF or EC approved), relevant to the official’s credentials held, and be issued a certificate of attendance.
+- Attend an official’s clinic (either AEF or EC approved), relevant to their sought discipline(s).

-- Applicants must successfully complete the applicable AEF official’s written exam with a minimum score of 80%.
+- Successfully complete the applicable AEF official’s written exam with a minimum score of 80%.
 Note: If applicants are looking to be carded in multiple disciplines, the applicant must complete each relevant discipline exam.